DanielNguh/DanielNguh/README.md

 ### Hi there!👋

 My name is **Nguh Daniel**.
-I majored in Electrical and Electronics Engineering at the University of Buea🏫 and currently working at UWACO Cameroon PLC🏭.
+I majored in Electrical and Electronics Engineering at the University of Buea🏫 and currently working as a freelancer on Upwork🏭.

 I'm passionate about Web Development, specifically with Angular, Back-end development with Node.js and Odoo Development.